erleonard/erleonard.github.io/_posts/2018-10-06-CiscoMeraki.md

 8. Enter a Route name, Address prefix (this is your on-premises network), next hope type as Virtual Appliance and next hope address as the IP address of your vMX100.
 ![AzureRouteTable]({{ site.url }}{{ site.baseurl }}/assets/images/2018/2018-10-06-AzureRoutes.png)
 9. Last Step, under subnets, associate the subnet where the vMX100 was created.

+## Conclusion
+The Cisco Meraki vMX100 is a great and easy to configure network virtual appliance that provides Auto VPN between on-premises locations and Azure.
+Also if you have a multi-cloud implementation with Azure and AWS this makes things a whole lot easier to configure and manage.